William Jefferies: 1814–1818

-There is no further mention of Jefferies until 1814 when he played for Nottingham against Rutlandshire at Burley Park on 20 September.
-Jefferies, batting at number 8, top-scored with 67.
-He is known to have played once in 1815 when he played in a minor match on 4 October against a village team who were allowed sixteen players.
+Jefferies is mentioned once in 1815 when he played in a minor match on 4 October against a village team who were allowed sixteen players.
 Nottingham still won by 4 wickets.
 Jefferies made two low scores and held one catch.
 Nottingham travelled to Knavesmire in July 1816 for a 12-a-side match against the Ripon club.
+The team included R. Jefferies, who scored 41 in his only innings—it is not known if this player was related to William Jefferies.
+Nottingham won by an innings and 108 runs.

-In June 1817, Nottingham entertained an England XI on the Forest Ground, fielding 22 players in an "odds match".
-Jefferies scored 2 and 5 and although Nottingham won the match became the cause of a major scandal, with implications of attempts by both sides to fix the result.
-The final match he is known to have played in is a repeat of the same match September 1818.
-Jefferies scored 6 in the first innings but did not bat in the second as Nottingham won by 14 wickets.
+In June 1817, Nottingham entertained an England XI on the Forest Ground.
+The visitors had a very strong team including Beauclerk, Billy Beldham, E. H. Budd, Thomas Howard, William Lambert, and George Osbaldeston.
+Nottingham were allowed 22 players in the most extreme form of "odds match".
+Both of the Jefferies played.
+William Jefferies scored 2 and 5; he also took a catch to dismiss Budd for only 4.
+The Nottingham XXII won by 30 runs, but the match became the cause of a major scandal.
+It was later alleged that both sides had agreed with gambling interests to fix the result.
+Beauclerk used this as an excuse to have his enemies Lambert and Osbaldeston banned from playing at Lord's.

+The final mention of William Jefferies is in a repeat of the Nottingham XXII v England match on 7 September 1818.
+This was again played on the Forest Ground.
+Jefferies scored 6 in the first innings, but did not bat in the second as Nottingham won by 14 wickets.
+Haygarth commented on the weakness of the England team which included four unknown players.